Leave this site

 Any subsequent observations will then be passed for tasking to officers from Kent Police who will actively patrol the areas to deal suitably with the repetitive offending.

-3.21 All vehicles recorded by CSW practitioners are checked against DVLA validation data, ensuring the make, colour, and registration number match, this will then progress through to letter issuing.
+3.21 All vehicles recorded by CSW practitioners are checked against DVLA data, ensuring the make, colour, and registration number match, this will then progress through to letter issuing.
 After validation www.communityspeedwatch.org then checks all vehicles for current MOT and TAX.

 3.22 If a vehicle that has been identified as having no current tax, this will be passed electronically to DVLA to advise them that the vehicle has been seen being used on the road for them to deal as the lead agency.